Want a Quick Overview?

 The Department of Special Education and Communication Disorders offers a program leading to the Master of Science degree in speech-language pathology.
 The graduate program in speech-language pathology is accredited by the Council of Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).

 Students who complete the program are prepared to accept professional opportunities in health care facilities, community clinics, private practice, and public schools.
 The program combines classroom instruction and research and provides opportunities for graduate internships in a variety of settings.
-Students completing the prescribed program are eligible for eventual certification by ASHA, an Illinois license in Speech-Language Pathology, and Type 73 certificate to work in the public schools.
-Students seeking a Type 73 certificate must pass the Illinois Test of Basic Skills and the Illinois Certification Testing Service Content Area Test for Speech-Language Pathologists: Non-teaching.
+Students completing the prescribed program are eligible to apply for any of the following: ASHA certification, Illinois licensure in Speech-Language Pathology, and non-teachingcertificature/licenture for the Illinois public schools.
+Additional requirements may apply for each certificate/license.

 To be considered for admission to the graduate program, students must submit undergraduate and graduate transcripts, scores from the Graduate Record Examination (GRE) , a résumé (maximum of two pages) and three letters of recommendation.
 Transcripts, GRE scores, and letters of recommendation are all submitted through the Centralized Application Service.
 The resume is submitted directly to the program director.
 For more information on applying, please visit the department website at http://www.siue.edu/education/secd/graduate/speech-path-audio-grad-requirements.shtml.
 Students must document a 3.0 grade point average (A=4.0) to apply.
 Admission is a competitive process.
 Not all qualified applicants will be admitted to the program.